 Paddle under the famous Bridge of Lions, St. Augustine

 While kayaking, Zach provided an in-depth narrative about the area’s historical geography, coastal habitats, estuaries, and wildlife.
 We saw and photographed wading birds in the salt marshes while dolphins quietly swam by.
-Zach is one of the most knowledgeable Florida naturalists around and it’s no wonder that Florida biologists have tapped him for research projects including a dolphin population study.
+Zach is also one of the most knowledgeable Florida naturalists around and it’s no wonder that Florida biologists have tapped him for research projects including a dolphin population study.

 Anastasia State Park